larry bilotta

 If you're against your spouse’s selfishness, against your spouse’s actions toward your children, against your spouse’s abuse of money and morality, this against energy will consume you and be broadcast outward so your spouse feels and reacts to it day after day.

-You can begin your journey toward mastering your own internal thoughts by books on mindfulness like Atomic Habits, Stop Overthinking or The Power of Now by Eckhart Tolle.
+One way to get started on this path toward mindfulness is through books like Atomic Habits, Stop Overthinking or The Power of Now by Eckhart Tolle.

 Mindfulness is a relatively new term that has become widely accepted as a way to change the environment of your mind and your emotions, in other words changing your energy.